HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: HoloTrace: Location Privacy Framework

 to be minimal for $\bm{\rho}'=\overline{\bm{\rho}}$ and for some $\bm{\alpha}'\neq \bm{0}_L^{}$. } This is equivalent to designing a certain bias term in the sense of the \ac{mcrb} \cite{fortunati2017performance}.
 An even stronger \emph{perfect spoofing} design can also be formulated as a constrained feasibility problem:

 for some $\bm{\alpha}'\neq \bm{0}$.

-Since $\mathcal{H}(\bm{\rho},\bm{\alpha}) \odot \widetilde{\mathcal{X}}$ depends on the values of the complex channel gains $\bm{\alpha}$ and the location-dependent geometric channel parameters $\bm{\rho}$, pilot spoofing breaks down into two regimes: a coherent regime where the \ac{ue} knows both $\bm{\alpha}$ and $\bm{\rho}$ (called \emph{oracle} solution) and a non-coherent regime where the \ac{ue} knows $\bm{\rho}$ but not $\bm{\alpha}$ (called \emph{blind} solution), {in which case \eqref{eq:spoofingCriterion2} and \eqref{eq:spoofingCriterion3} should hold $\forall \bm{\alpha}$.
+Since $\mathcal{H}(\bm{\rho},\bm{\alpha}) \odot \widetilde{\mathcal{X}}$ depends on the values of the complex channel gains $\bm{\alpha}$ and the location-dependent geometric channel parameters $\bm{\rho}$, pilot spoofing breaks down into two regimes: a coherent regime where the \ac{ue} knows both $\bm{\alpha}$ and $\bm{\rho}$ (called \emph{oracle} solution) and a non-coherent regime where the \ac{ue} knows $\bm{\rho}$ but not $\bm{\alpha}$ (called \emph{blind} solution), in which case \eqref{eq:spoofingCriterion2} and \eqref{eq:spoofingCriterion3} should hold $\forall \bm{\alpha}$.
 Variations include the knowledge of statistics on $\bm{\alpha}$ and on the number of channel paths.
-While geometric parameters can be derived from external information, such as \ac{gnss} and environmental maps, the complex channel gains depend on small-scale fading, reflection coefficients, and instantaneous propagation conditions, which fluctuate rapidly and are rarely available at the \ac{ue} side.} The coherent and non-coherent regimes are described in the following.